devchallenges-io/curriculum/1-fundamentals/5-hosting/2-hosting-github-page.md

 > Remember that while GitHub Free and GitHub Pro are great for individuals and small teams getting started with static sites, GitHub Team, GitHub Enterprise Cloud, and GitHub Enterprise Server offer additional features and support tailored for organizations with more complex hosting needs.

-Use GitHub Pages Hosting to its full extent with this** ultimate guide for 2024**.
 Use all available resources, from official documents to community chats, and improve your online presence with GitHub Pages hosting.
 Take this opportunity, learn new skills, and discover new chances.

 ## 6. FAQs (Frequently Asked Questions)